 Respect – We care, value, and treat others with compassion, empathy, civility, dignity, and fairness.
 We listen to understand and respect the opinions of others.

-Loyalty – We are stronger and better together and all that we do represents the College and the University.
+Loyalty – We are stronger and better together and all that we do represents the School and the University.

 Selfless Service – We work and help others; we do so without expectations of personal reward or recognition.

 For our students, our goal is to ensure that our learning experiences transform and prepare them for the challenges of tomorrow.
 We build on our strengths in teaching, we involve them in our research, and we provide opportunities and support for them to navigate our programs, experience leadership, engage with the community, and be enhanced by a meaningful college learning experience.
 We advance teaching and learning – at both the graduate and undergraduate education levels.

 Advance teaching and learning by placing high value on a collaborative, diverse, democratic, and global leadership training environment for graduate students.

 Attract, recruit, and advocate for graduate students from diverse backgrounds.

 - Develop further funding opportunities for graduate student fellowships and/or continuing education opportunities that might entice someone back to or into graduate school

 - Support all PhD students financially via assistantships for a minimum of 3 years (ideally 4 years similar to some of our peer institutions)